‘RHOA’ Cheating Scandal: Did Porsha Sleep With Phaedra Parks’ Ex Apollo Nida?

 “It’s just been boilin’ my blood,” Burruss recently told Bravo of rumors Williams has been openly spreading about her and husband Tucker once trying to drug her to have sex with her.
 “Because if she’s out there telling people this mess, that could ruin my life.
 So, I have to let people know.”

-Burruss has also recently claimed she and Williams once shared a late-night make out session in the middle of a dance floor, after which was followed by Williams propositioning her for sex.
+Burruss has also recently claimed she and Williams once shared a late-night make out session on the middle of a dance floor, after which was followed by Williams propositioning her for sex.

 That development followed Williams’ claiming Burruss has previously been in a long-term relationship with another woman and had a sex dungeon at her home that she and Tucker planned to take her and mutual friend Shamea Morton to for intercourse after drugging the two.